bustle/shep/migration.md

 - Remove all symlinks and instead reference the file directly.
 Webpack will handle bundling these files for you.
 - Add `dist/*` to .gitignore
 - Change all files in `config/` from `.json` to `.js`
+- Use config by importing it at the top of your file like: `const config = require('shep-config')`.
+This is not a real module, but an alias that will be handled by webpack.
 - Run `shep pull`.
 This will pull down a swagger representation of the latest deployed API for your project.
 This will now be imported/exported to manage changes with API Gateway.
 - Add a webpack.config.js file to the project root.